Remember when science was cool; when Bill Nye, The Science Guy was your idol?

 A/B Testing, or "Split Testing" is as simple as black and white.

-It’s little insights that can make a huge difference, but unfortunately, many Inbound Marketers are still falling victim to the age old scientific stigma.
+It's little insights can make a huge impact on your campaign, but unfortunately, many Inbound Marketers are still falling victim to the age old scientific stigma and steer clear!

 5 Things you may be doing wrong with your A/B Testing

 Whether you are an impatient 11th grader in Chem lab or an anxious Inbound Marketer under a deadline, one mistake (or "scientific error") everyone makes is jumping to conclusions.
 It is important to let your experiment run its course.

 If you make a decision too early, based on results from only a day or two, it's not likely that you reached a large enough representative sample.
 Most A/B testing tools report with statistical confidence (statistical significance/credibility) in mind, but you may want to consider using an online calculator to determine how long your test should run.

 Heed my warning: never "experiment" with your regular visitors.
 Testing your regulars may run the risk of scaring them away with a random variation you will not even end up using.

 Instead only include new visitors.
 Their reactions will be unbiased and won't risk you losing visitors you have already won over.